Page Reviewed / Updated - Jul. 2019

 Live in caregivers provide all the same types of care and have all the same duties as other home care or home health care workers.
-They can provide personal care, assistance with the activities of daily living, companionship, and if trained, nursing services.
+In addition to supervision, they can provide personal care, assistance with the activities of daily living, companionship, and if trained, nursing services.
 Care is (or can be) on par with that provided in assisted living or nursing homes.
-It is very common for live-in caregivers to also prepare meals, do the shopping and provide transportation assistance for recreational activities or medical appointments.
-Live in caregivers are especially common when assisting persons with Alzheimer’s as they require supervision but necessarily constant care.
-Persons with Parkinson’s related dementia also utilize live in care as they require assistance with mobility but not necessarily higher level nursing skills.
+It is very common for live-in caregivers to also prepare meals, do light housecleaning, give medication reminders, do the shopping, and provide transportation assistance for recreational activities or medical appointments.
+Live in caregivers are especially common when assisting persons with Alzheimer’s, as they require supervision, but not necessarily constant care.
+Persons with Parkinson’s related dementia also utilize live in care as they require assistance with mobility, but not necessarily higher level nursing skills.

 |Live In Care vs. Residential Care (Assisted Living or Nursing Homes)|